CoinFabrik/scout-soroban/test-cases/README.md

 ### Insufficiently random values

-Using block attributes like block `timestamp()` and block `sequence()` for random number generation in Soroban smart contracts is not recommended due to the predictability of these values.
+Using block attributes like ledger `timestamp()` and ledger `sequence()` for random number generation in Soroban smart contracts is not recommended due to the predictability of these values.
 Block attributes are publicly visible and deterministic, making it easy for malicious actors to anticipate their values and manipulate outcomes to their advantage.
 Furthermore, validators could potentially influence these attributes, further exacerbating the risk of manipulation.
 For truly random number generation, it's important to use a source that is both unpredictable and external to the blockchain environment, reducing the potential for malicious exploitation.

 This vulnerability again falls under the [Block attributes](#vulnerability-categories) category and has a Critical severity.

+### Unprotected update of current contract wasm

+If users are allowed to call `update_current_contract_wasm()`, they can intentionally modify the contract behaviour, leading to the loss of all associated data/tokens and functionalities given by this contract or by others that depend on it.
+To prevent this, the function should be restricted to administrators or authorized users only.

+This vulnerability falls under the [Authorization](#vulnerability-categories) category and has a Critical severity.